Brand Strategy & Positioning

 Face-to-face doesn't mean out of mind.

-Continuous learning keeps remote workers more interested and active with their work.
+Continuous learning keeps remote workers more engaged and motivated in their work.

-Webinars, virtual conferences-opportunities to learn remotely are at our fingertips.
-By developing the remote worker, we prove to them that their growth concerns us and that we want to see a future in them in our company.
+Webinars, virtual conferences, and remote learning opportunities are at our fingertips.
+By developing the remote worker, we prove to them that their growth concerns us and that we want to see a future for them in our company.

 Creative Ideas for Professional Development